Veggie BBQ series: how to BBQ any veg + more favourite recipes

 I remember years ago taking a block of halloumi to a party so I knew there would be something on the menu for me, and was slightly surprised when I was handed it back, sliced and raw, in a bun.

 We’ve come a long way since then, and though halloumi has it’s place, there are a lot of other tempting options for those of us who choose a plant-centred diet.
-So many that I am doing a part two to follow last year’s article.

 This is a perfect recipe for a crowd and works brilliantly on the barbecue rather than the broiler if you like.
 One thing to ensure here is that your eggplants are buttery and soft; raw eggplant has to be one of the worst things to eat.
 Eggplant is a pretty resilient vegetable, so be brave when you cook it, and give it long enough to make sure it’s cooked through.
 Try to get your hands on the longer, thin eggplants, as short fat ones will take much longer to cook through.